What is a 1031 Exchange?

 Advantages of a 1031 Exchange

-The first and most obvious advantage of a 1031 title exchange is that it gives property owners more capital to buy another property.
+• More Capital: A 1031 title exchange gives property owners more capital to buy another property.
 If you earn $500,000 in wages, you would be subject to the maximum federal tax rate of 37%, which would leave you with around $350,000 to make your new purchase.
+On the other hand, if you sold a property at a $500,000 profit, a 1031 title exchange would allow you to use some, or all, of your $500,000 profit to buy a similar property.
+That additional $150,000 gives you a lot of extra buying power.

 Drawbacks of a 1031 Exchange

 A properly executed 1031 title exchange is a great way to build wealth or upgrade like-for-like investment properties.
 However, it’s not as easy as 1-2-3.
-First of all, if you’re exchanging a commercial property that is being financed, you need to take a look at your loan documents.
+There are some drawbacks to this strategy.

+• Prepayment Penalties: First of all, if you’re exchanging a commercial property that is being financed, you need to take a look at your loan documents.
 Most commercial real estate loans have significant prepayment penalties.
 If you’re trying to exchange your financed property to buy another, these prepayment penalties could eat up a significant chunk of your profits.
 This situation could very well leave you without enough money to do the exchange.

-Secondly, there are time constraints.
-You have 45 days from the original sale to designate the property you’re buying to complete your exchange, and the entire exchange must be completed within 180 days.
+• Time Constraints: You have 45 days from the original sale to designate the property you’re buying to complete your exchange, and the entire exchange must be completed within 180 days.
 If your exchange doesn’t conform to these timelines, you’ll be fully responsible for the capital gains taxes due.
 That means you must be quick about finding an exchange partner.

 1031 Exchange Tips

-1031 title exchanges are a great way to move up the real estate food chain, but they require careful planning.
+1031 title exchanges are a great way to move up the real estate ladder, but they require careful planning.
 You can’t just put your property on the market and assume that you’ll find a suitable exchange property after it sells.
 Remember, you’ve only got 45 days (6 weeks) to designate the property you’re going to use to complete the exchange.

 If you miss that deadline, the ballgame is over.
 That’s why it’s a good idea to have an exchange partner (or property) before you begin the process of making a 1031 title exchange.
 Otherwise, you could end up overbidding on properties you don’t like just to get in under the deadline.